Proportionality for Constrained Public Decisions: Justified Representation with Cohesiveness

 Can we show that an outcome providing $\cEJR$-1 always exists when there are more than three issues, unlike for $\cEJR$?
 Unfortunately, this is not the case, even assuming property $\text{NFD}$, as the same counterexample used to prove Proposition~\ref{prop:c-JR_may_not_exist_A1} yields the following (so also for binary election instances).

-\begin{proposition} There exists an election instance $(\prof{B}, \C)$ where $m > 3$ and the constraint $\C$ has the NFD property but there exists no outcome that provides $\cEJR$-1. \end{proposition}
+\begin{proposition} There exists an election instance $(\prof{B}, \C)$ where $m = 8$ and the constraint $\C$ has the NFD property but there exists no outcome that provides $\cEJR$-1. \end{proposition}

 We demonstrate that the challenge of satisfying $\cEJR$-1 lies in the constraints.
-To do so, we show that in the setting without constraints, it is always possible to find an outcome that provides $\cEJR$-1.
+In fact, we show that in the setting without constraints, it is always possible to find an outcome that provides $\cEJR$-1.
 To do so, we define the constrained version of MES that has been studied for the public-decision setting without constraints.
 Our adaptation allows for the prices associated with fixing the outcome's decisions on issues to vary.
 This contrasts with the unconstrained MES that fixes the prices of every issue's decision to $n$ from the onset.
-And this pricing is determined by a particular pricing type $\lambda$.
+This pricing is determined by a particular pricing type $\lambda:\I\times (D_{1}\cup\ldots\cup D_{m})\rightarrow \mathbb{R}_{\geq 0}$ which maps an issue-decision pair to a non-negative price.

 \begin{definition}[$\cMES$] The rule runs for at most $m$ rounds.
 Each voter has a budget of $m$.
 In every round, for every undecided issue $a_t$ in a partial outcome $\vec{w}^{*}$, we identify those issue-decision pairs $(a_t,d)$ where fixing some decision $d\in D_{t}$ on issue $a_t$ allows for a feasible outcome to be returned in future rounds.
-If no such issue-decision pair exists, then the rule stops.
 Otherwise, for every such pair $(a_t,d)$, we calculate the minimum value for $\rho_{(a_t,d)}$ such that if each voter in $N(a_t,d)$ were to pay either $\rho_{(a_t,d)}$ or the remainder of their budget, then these voters could afford to pay the price $\lambda(a_t,d)$ (determined by the pricing type $\lambda$).
 If there exists no such value for $\rho_{(a_t,d)}$, then we say that the issue-decision pair $(a_t,d)$ is \emph{not affordable} in round, and if in a round, there are no affordable issue-decision pairs, the rule stops.
 Otherwise, we update $\vec{w}^{*}$ by setting decision $d$ on issue $a_t$ for the pair $(a_t,d)$ with a minimal value $\rho_{(a_t,d)}$ (breaking ties arbitrarily, if necessary) and have each voter in $N(a_t,d)$ either paying $\rho_{(a_t,d)}$, or the rest of their budget.
 Note that $\cMES$ may terminate with not all issues being decided and we assume that all undecided issues are decided arbitrarily. \end{definition}